kaifczxc-lab/pysimplicial/README.md

 See [showcase notebook](https://github.com/kaifczxc-lab/pysimplicial/blob/SiritoriProjects/Tutorials/showcase.ipynb) to see how all functions work (visualization & logs)

-Full documentation will be available later
+Documentation can be found in [Documents\Documentation-Pysimplicial](https://github.com/kaifczxc-lab/pysimplicial/blob/SiritoriProjects/Documents/Documentation-Pysimplicial.md)

 ## Contributing